ArturNiko/threads.js/README.md

 }

 interface Options {
+    response?: ResponseType          // Response type.
-    step?: Callback                  // Callback function called after each task is executed. threads?: number                 // If in range of 1 and maximum number of threads, tasks will be tried to execute on the specified number of threads. response?: ResponseType          // Response type.
+    threads?: number                 // If in range of 1 and maximum number of threads, tasks will be tried to execute on the specified number of threads. throttle?: ThrottleCallback      // Throttle function.
+    step?: StepCallback              // Callback function called after each task is executed.
 }

 await threads.executeParallel(tasks, {